Theological Themes in Judges

 Angel of the Lord

-Of the fifty-nine occurrences of “the angel [messenger] of the Lord” in the Old Testament, eighteen appear in Judges, or nearly one-third.
-Only Numbers 22, with ten references, comes close to this concentration.
+Of the 59 occurrences of “the angel [messenger] of the Lord” in the Old Testament, 18 appear in Judges, or nearly one-third.
+Only Numbers 22, with 10 references, comes close to this concentration.
 These appearances cluster around four episodes: Judges 2:1, 4; 5:23; 6:11, 12, 21 (twice), 22 (twice); and 13:3, 13, 15, 16 (twice), 18, 20, 21 (twice).
 This being seems to be a liaison from God’s heavenly council (6:11; 13:3) whose primary purpose is to prepare for God’s immediate appearance.
-In the story of Gideon this being is referred to as both “the angel of the LORD” and “the LORD” (6:12-16).
+In the story of GideonJudge whose small force won a victory using jars, torches, and trumpets.
+More this being is referred to as both “the angel of the LORD” and “the LORD” (6:12-16).

 Canaanization of Israel

-The sordid description of Israel in the book of Judges tends to overshadow the theme of God’s provision for these obstinate people.
+The sordid description of Israel in the Book of Judges tends to overshadow the theme of God’s provision for these obstinate people.
 Time after time, God raises up deliverers who rescue Israel from oppression because of God’s compassion and pity.
 Several times this is prompted by Israel’s cries for help, confession, or repentance (for example, 3:9; 4:3; 6:6; 10:10), but not always.
 Even when Israel fell back into idolatry, God’s angry response (though God’s “anger” is only mentioned in the overview and the account of the first judge, Othniel) was to turn them over to the various peoples of the land of Canaan, but always as a time of testing, never as abandonment (2:22–3:4).
-This theme of God’s grace in response to human failure will carry into Samuel, continue throughout the Deuteronomistic History and, indeed, into the New Testament and our own experience as well.
+This theme of God’s grace in response to human failure will carry into SamuelThe judge who anointed the first two kings of Israel.
+More, continue throughout the Deuteronomistic historyDeuteronomistic history refers to the narrative contained in the books of Joshua, Judges, 1 and 2 Samuel, 1 and 2 Kings.
+This narrative, probably written in the age of Israel’s exile (mid-6th century B.C.E.), recounts Israel’s history prior to the exile.
+More and, indeed, into the New Testament and our own experience as well.

 God’s relationship with Israel

-All the segments of the Deuteronomistic History struggle with the question of God’s relationship with Israel.
+All the segments of Deuteronomistic history struggle with the question of God’s relationship with Israel.
 Both unconditional promises of commitment and demands of obedience play prominent roles.
 Judges, perhaps more than any other segment, refuses to relax the tension between these seemingly paradoxical positions.
 Time and again, we see God sending deliverers to free Israel from oppressors.
 Yet the oppressors were sent by God in response to Israel’s failure to obey.

 “Israel” as anachronism